 If you accidentally delete an extension and have not saved the profile, you can reload the browser to return to the original state of your extensions.

-The list of extensions can quickly grow to a large number, making viewing them all at once difficult to find what you need.
-You can use the Filter drop-down list to filter your view.
+The list of extensions can quickly grow to a large number, so it can be difficult to find what you need.
+Use the Filter drop-down list to find a specific group of extensions quickly.

 The following filters are available:

 The publish location settings control which environments the extension will be published to.
 If you uncheck a publish location, the extension will not be published to that location.
 For example, if you uncheck Prod for an extension, and then publish to Prod, that extension will be omitted from the files in the Prod environment.

 The following publish locations options are available:

 Publish locations can be used to prevent extensions that are in development from accidentally being published to Prod.
 For example, you may be working on a new extension and need it active for your QA environment, but do not want it to be included in any publishes to Prod.
 In this case, you simply uncheck the Prod publish location and the extension can remain active and not affect your Prod environment.